Artemso/roger_skyline_1/README.md

 A script *create_user.sh* takes a USERNAME as a parameter, creates a new user, prompts to add user to sudoers file, prompts to relogin.

+>We don’t want you to use the DHCP service of your machine.
+You’ve got to configure it to have a static IP and a Netmask in \30.

+I configured static IP by modifying */etc/network/interfaces* configuration file as follows:

+auto enp0s3
+iface enp0s3 inet static
+        address 10.12.107.111
+        netmask 255.255.255.252
+        gateway 10.12.254.254
 ### VI.1 Web Part

 ### VI.2 Deployment Part